 Quiet streets: Take your teen out on quiet streets and in daylight hours for as long as you feel necessary.

 Minimal risk: Ensure your teen's first challenging drive has minimal risk.
-If it's their first time on a highway, take them out in daylight with lower traffic levels.
+For example, if it's their first time on a highway, take them out in daylight and when traffic is less busy.

 Avoid rush hour: Try driving during less busy hours until your teen feels more confident.